storybookjs/react-native/docs/src/pages/testing/react-ui-testing/index.md

 Another reason for manual testing is for the better user experience.

 We should always try to test our UI with the naked eye.
-For this, we can simply use our existing Storybook.
+For this, we can use our existing Storybook.
 This is something that we can't automate(yet) and takes time.
 But it would be great if we could do this once in a while (especially with a major code changes).